SuspenseFallback/SuspenseFallback/README.md

 ## About me

-Hi, my name is Krithin Jay Pakshootra, or @SuspenseFallback!
-I am a 13 year old in Year 9 studying in Singapore.
-I love tech-related stuff.
+Hi!
+I am a high-school student studying in Singapore.
+I love anything to do with tech.

-## My languages
+## Programming languages

-- HTML
-- CSS
-- Javascript
 - Python
+- Flutter
+- HTML, CSS, JavaScript
-- Dart
+- Java

-**Frameworks**
+**I use frameworks such as:**

 - React
 - Next.js